daniel-isidro/hot_n_pop_song_machine/README.md

 weighted avg    0.90      0.90      0.90      6708
 ```

+**Cost and optimistic/pessimistic metrics**

+If we were working for a **music company** and the cost of **failing to predict a not-hit song** was very high, we would use this **second model**.
+With it the company would may not assign promotion budget to a song with traits of not being popular.
+It would also be useful to **artists** willing to discard unpopular songs to send to the marketing agencies for promotion.

+If we were working for a **music company** competing with others for the rights of potentially successful songs, and the **cost of not predicting a hit song** would be high, or worked for an **artist** planning to send tracks with traits of being hits to music companies for publishing, then we would choose the **first model**.

-Finally we decided to **go back** to the first XGBoost model, that used a balanced dataset, for our web app.
+For our web app we decided to **go back** to the first XGBoost model, that used a balanced dataset, as it gives more uniform predicting results between positives and negatives.

 # Front-end